kubernetes/enhancements/keps/sig-storage/20200212-volume-group.md

 #### CreateVolumeGroup

 This RPC will be called by the CO to create a new volume group on behalf of a user.
 This operation MUST be idempotent.
-If a volume corresponding to the specified volume name already exists, is compatible with the specified parameters in the CreateVolumeGroupRequest, the Plugin MUST reply 0 OK with the corresponding CreateVolumeGroupResponse.
+If a volume group corresponding to the specified volume group name already exists, is compatible with the specified parameters in the CreateVolumeGroupRequest, the Plugin MUST reply 0 OK with the corresponding CreateVolumeGroupResponse.
 CSI Plugins MAY create the following types of volume groups:

 * Create a new empty volume group.
+ * After the empty group is created, create a new volume, specifying the group name in the volume.
 * At restore time, create a single volume from individual snapshot and then join an existing group.
- * Create an empty group
+ * Create an empty group.
- * Create a volume from snapshot in the group
+ * Create a volume from snapshot, specifying the group name in the volume.
-* Create a new volume group from a source group snapshot.
+* Phase 2: Create a new volume group from a source group snapshot.
-* Create a new volume group and add a list of existing volumes to the group.
+* Phase 2: Create a new volume group and add a list of existing volumes to the group.

 The following is non-goal:
 * Non goal: Create a new group and at the same time create a list of new volumes in the group.